sandaiiyahh/JavaScript30/08-Fun With HTML5 Canvas/README.md

  let isDrawing = false;

  function draw(e) {
-  if(!isDrawing) return;  // function only runs if isDrawing is set to true.
+  if(!isDrawing) return;  // function only runs if isDrawing is set to true ...
-   ...
  }